muenzpraeger/snapshot/README.md

 - Weather Company Data for Salesforce – Core: Daily forecasts for the next 10 days, hourly forecasts for the next 48 hours, and historical weather conditions for the past 24 hours
 - Weather Company Data for Salesforce – Enhanced: More precise and frequent weather observations, precipitation forecast, 15-minute forecast, and Nowcast
 - Weather Company Data for Salesforce – Severe Weather: Information on conditions including hail, lightning, and storms, and a power disruption index

+To purchase a Weather Company data package, see {LINK}.